- A lot of us must have heard of the word – Actuary but do not know what it is exactly.

 So, yes it is not an easy course but there are quite a few who clear in 5 years as well.

 Maybe when you start as a student (while in college) and have time to study, you could clear as many papers at most CT series.

 Once you start working, your life cycle is to work for at least 10 hours and then come home and study for 3 hours, eat sleep and repeat!

 Once you become an Actuary, life is better and shiny!
 But it takes a lot of hard work to reach there!

 Even the brightest of minds go through several attempts before they become an Actuary.
 Failure is not a setback for us, it is a thing to understand the concept in a better way!

 So in short to answer the question, if one clears everything in one attempt without any breaks then the quickest is say 5 years to become a qualified Actuary.

 What are the various profiles available once qualified as an Actuary?
-Like I mean job opportunities?

 - As an intern, you could expect a minimum of INR 5k at least, though some companies give around 30-40k to interns as well.
-So, it depends on company to company and papers you have cleared, knowledge of them you possess, etc. However, as a fresher, 90% of the times, you are hired as an intern in a company.
+So, it depends on company to company and papers you have cleared, knowledge of them you possess, etc. However, as a fresher, 90% of the time, you are hired as an intern in a company.

 - A newly qualified actuary today does not earn less than Rs.15 to 20 lakhs.